-Activities This has been added to the Licensing Business Plan 2023-2024 and the Licensing Development Authority endeavours to progress this in due course. and implementation of a customer training course for taxi and private hire cars to raise awareness of all protected characteristics and promote understanding and respect for equality and diversity Increase The Licensing Authority has increased awareness amongst the trade of the needs awareness of disabled persons by undertaking a proactive approach notifying Operators among the of their new legal obligations ensuing from the Taxis and Private Hire Vehicles licensed trade Disabled Persons Act 2022 (new law which came into effect June 2022).
-This Act of the needs of aims to ensure that disabled persons can use taxis and private hire cars with their disabled confidence that they will not be discriminated against.
-Notification has included customers, and sending letters to Operators detailing their legal obligations and also posting promote good information on the Licensing Service's webpage to inform both the trade and practice general public.
-If there are any amendments to this new law, then the Licensing Authority will endeavour to notify the trade of said amendments to further
+Equality Outcome - Increase awareness of equality and diversity across license holders.
+Activities Update Development and implementation of a customer training course for taxi and private hire cars to raise awareness of all protected characteristics and promote understanding and respect for equality and diversity This has been added to the Licensing Business Plan 2023-2024 and the Licensing Authority endeavours to progress this in due course.
+Increase awareness among the licensed trade of the needs of their disabled customers, and promote good practice The Licensing Authority has increased awareness amongst the trade of the needs of disabled persons by undertaking a proactive approach notifying Operators of their new legal obligations ensuing from the Taxis and Private Hire Vehicles Disabled Persons Act 2022 (new law which came into effect June 2022).
+This Act aims to ensure that disabled persons can use taxis and private hire cars with confidence that they will not be discriminated against.
+Notification has included sending letters to Operators detailing their legal obligations and also posting information on the Licensing Service's webpage to inform both the trade and general public.
+If there are any amendments to this new law, then the Licensing Authority will endeavour to notify the trade of said amendments to further increase awareness.